abdelmalek-mallouki/BI_Dev_Bootcamp/README.md

 # BI_Dev_Bootcamp
-Projects off the BI Developer Bootcamp
+Projects of the BI Developer Bootcamp